devinkr/js-functions-and-scope/readme.md

    function is called without passing any numbers in, the result should be 10.
 1. Take a number and add some amount of zeroes to the end, returning it (make sure you return a number, not a string)
-1. Return a function that console logs 'hello world' (yes you can write functions inside functions!)
+1. (Bonus!)
+Return a function that console logs 'hello world' (yes you can write functions inside functions!)

 Return vs side effects: